stushq/docker_images/alpine/README.md

 jq| |
 wget |

-note to run bash, as a entry poiint id defined you need to run 'docker run -it --entrypoint /bin/bash <image>'
+*note to run bash, if an entry poiint is defined you need to run 'docker run -it --entrypoint /bin/bash <image>'*